rutrum/rutrum.net/content/blog/jerry.md

 Unfortunately, this was just the first of twelve long weeks of daily shots.
 These shots were anything but easy to give, and Jerry went through pain and aches to receive them.

-## Shots

-My wife and I gave Jerry a shot every evening for weeks.
-The vetenerian prescribed us administer the medicine for 12 weeks, which is typical of FIP treatment.
-We had to inject 3 ml of liquid subcutaneously: under the skin, above the muscle.
+My wife and I gave Jerry a shot every single evening.
+The vetenerian prescribed us to administer the medicine for 12 weeks, which is typical of FIP treatment.
+We had to inject 2.2 ml of liquid subcutaneously: under the skin, above the muscle.
 I think for most cats, especially our Ruby, this would have been easy to grab some skin.
 Jerry doesn't have much to grab.
 It was incredibly tight on his body.

 Naturally, Jerry would squirm when we injected him.
 So my wife and I would have to lock him down, wrap him in a blanket so he couldn't move.
 Certainly, this made him more stressed.
 We did try to distract him with a [churu](https://thechuru.com/), which he would happily eat.
-But he could still feel the shot.
+But he could still feel the shot and would often scream out.

-{{ figure(src="/jerry/shots.png", caption="Screenshot from an instructional video we made for family.") }}
+{{ figure(src="/jerry/shots.png", caption="The nightly ritual.
+Screenshot from an instructional video we made for family.") }}

 But perhaps the worst part, was how long it took to do the injection.
-3 ml (I think this doubled at one point?) is a lot of liquid.
+2.2 ml is a lot of liquid.
 It took some time to actually push the liquid in.
 All that time he could squirm and scream and sometimes it forced me to back out, and have to prick him again.
 But, all the shots does wear on his skin.
-So I'd have to cycle between a few spots on his shoulders.
+So I'd have to cycle between a few spots on his upper back and shoulders.

 This was a nightly ritual.
 Some days were easy, others were incredibly stressful.
 We'd pin him down, grab some skin...and I couldn't quite find the right spot.
 I'd let him go and we'd have to try again.
-Some days I went too far, and damaged some muscle.
+Some days I pushed the needle too far, and damaged some muscle.
 Some days I didn't go far enough (or went through the other side of the pulled skin) and the medicine would ooze on his skin, which has left some bare spots on his fur today.

 ## New Symptoms

+In the middle of treatment, we went out of town and change treatment to pills for the week we were gone.
+This made it far easier for our family to take care of him.

+Sadly, soon after we got back, Jerry started showing new symptoms.
+His third eyelid was sometimes showing, and his eyes were asymmetrically dialated: called anisocoria.
+The vetenarian said this was the result of Horner's syndrome, likely just a side effect of FIP.

+{{ figure(src="/jerry/horners_syndrome.jpg", caption="Asymmetric pupil diliation.") }}

+On top of that, Jerry was hit or miss on finishing is food bowl.
+This was similar to how he behaved before the treatment started.

-In the middle of treatment, Jerry started showing new symptoms.
-His eyes were asymmetrically dialated: called anisocoria.
-The vet said this was the result of Horner's syndrome.
-Unfortunately, this new symptom made our doctor worry about the size of our dosage.
-New symptoms meant that the medicine may not be taking, so the FIP Warrior vet suggested we double our dosage.
+These new symptoms made our vetenarian worry about the volume of our dosage.
+New symptoms meant that the medicine may not be taking, so we were suggested to increase our dosage by around 50%.
+You could always increase the dosage without harm, but not using enough means that the symptoms could return after the treatment window, and you'd have to start all over again.

-This meant we were going from 1.5 ml of liquid per shot to 3 ml.
+This meant we were going from 2.2 ml of liquid per shot to 3 ml.
 What an unbelievable difference that makes in ease of administering shots.
 This made it so much hard, and even harder on Jerry.

 Not only that, but now our treatment length _was extended_.
 They recommend at least 8 weeks on the new dosage, and we were already at 8 weeks.
 So instead of the original 12 week timeline, we now were giving medicine for a full 16 weeks.